chhh/msftbx-examples/README.md

 ./gradlew clean install
 ```
 This command will produce output in `build/install/msftbx-examples`.
 Run scripts will be in `bin` sub-directory,
 and all the jar dependencies will be in `lib` sub-directory.
+You just start the script for your OS from the `bin` directory.

+By modifying the `build.gradle` file it's also easy to package the
+whole application in a single fat jar file.
+See [`gradle-shadow`](https://imperceptiblethoughts.com/shadow/) plugin.

 ### Run from Intellij Idea
 You can just import the project into Intellij IDEA and click the green Run triangle icon next to `main()` method of `msftbx.examples.App`.